Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration: Discussion

 \subsection{Limitations and Future Directions}

 While our approach improves calibration, with good accuracy, there is a trade-off in terms of topological regularity and folding of voxels.
-Future work could investigate using stationary velocity fields, as in \cite{dalca2019unsupervised}, to encourage diffeomorphic transformations.
-Furthermore, more complex regularisers \cite{burger2013hyperelastic} may offer benefits in certain applications.
+Future work could investigate using stationary velocity fields, as in \citep{dalca2019unsupervised}, to encourage diffeomorphic transformations.
+Furthermore, more complex regularisers \citep{burger2013hyperelastic} may offer benefits in certain applications.

 Our architecture was chosen based on our existing code library, however the underlying SIR and covariance parameterisation are model-agnostic.
-Future directions could replace the convolutional backbone with a vision transformer architecture \cite{chen2022transmorph}.
+Future directions could replace the convolutional backbone with a vision transformer architecture \citep{chen2022transmorph}.

-In terms of improvement to segmentation calibration, we could investigate post-training optimisation of the temperature parameter.
+In terms of improvement to segmentation calibration, we could investigate post-training optimisation of the temperature parameter, and more rigorous hyper-parameter selection.
 We could also include segmentation losses within the likelihood function; although these are inaccessible at test time, but they could contribute to learning the shape of the importance sampling distribution.

-Beyond medical image registration, our proposed integration of SIR with our structured sparsity and low-rank covariance model offers a versatile framework for high-dimensional spatial inference tasks in inverse problems that suffer from ambiguity, such as optical flow~\cite{ilg2018uncertainty}, sparse-view CT or 3D image reconstruction and image super-resolution.
+Beyond medical image registration, our proposed integration of SIR with our structured sparsity and low-rank covariance model offers a versatile framework for high-dimensional spatial inference tasks in inverse problems that suffer from ambiguity, such as optical flow~\citep{ilg2018uncertainty}, sparse-view CT or 3D image reconstruction and image super-resolution.